-If you’re converting from another system, or purchase email lists, or simply want to try email appending, you’ll find this add-on useful.
-In Haven WordPress, you can add a large number of users to your site—without uploading data to directly to Haven.
+If you’re converting from another system, or want to try email appending, you’ll find this add-on useful.
+In Haven WordPress, you can add a large number of users to your site—without uploading data directly to Haven.
 Users are only added to Haven after they have opened an email and have been set to confirmed.

 We all know what a good lead is, and a lead management system is a system of practices designed to generate new potential customers, generally through marketing campaigns.
 Whether you generate leads for your own business or for a sponsor, you need a system to collect these leads and move them from one place to another automatically.
 Some publishers use this system to feed their own sales force and integrate this with a sales management and customer relationship management system.
 Others offer sponsored content designed to generate leads for the sponsor.
 In those cases a good lead management system will automatically transmit those leads to the sponsor on a routine basis.

 One of the most essential conversion elements on your website is a text ad.
-These ads, placed a few paragraphs down into every article you publish, are built to capture email addresses with the promotion of a free report.
+These ads, scattered throughout every article you publish, are built to capture email addresses with the promotion of a free report.
 They’re written in—you guessed it—text, and lead to a rapid conversion landing page.
 In Haven WordPress, our text ad manager allows the operator a one-time setup of text ads displayed by category so that any posts in a single category display the same, relevant text ad.
 This way, website visitors are always being enticed by a free download that is relevant to the content they are currently reading.

 If you sell subscriptions for a digital product that is accessed behind a paywall, you need something to determine who can have access, and when their access begins and ends.
 Ideally this also contains an auto-renew function so you can charge renewal subscribers without doing anything manually.